lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 The first `resume` call causes the first `yield` call (after printing 1) and we get the value that was passed to `yield`.
-The second `resume` call makes the `yield` return and we print out 2, etc.
+The second `resume` call makes the `yield` return and we print out 2, etc. The key idea is that the coroutine _remembers where it was_ and resumes where it last was executing.

 So each coroutine preserves its complete state, and is sleeping when not explicitly resumed.
 This is often called 'cooperative multitasking' because one coroutine has